wizardcybob/wizardcybob/README.md

 ## Hi 👋👋👋
-I am a Full-Stack developer interested in digital strategies and UX. 🤠
+I am a developer interested in digital strategies and UX. 🤠 Below you will find some technologies that I have been able to test/use during my last 3 years.

 ## Programming Languages
 ![My Skills](https://skillicons.dev/icons?i=php,js,python,typescript)